North Carolina Central University: History

 In 1947, the General Assembly changed the name of the institution to North Carolina College at Durham.
 On October 6, 1947, Shepard, the founder and president, died.
 He was succeeded in 1948 by Alfonso Elder.
 At the time of Elder's election he was serving as head of the Graduate Department of Education and had formerly been dean of the College of Arts and Sciences.
 Elder retired September 1, 1963.
 Samuel P. Massie was appointed as the president on August 9, 1963, and resigned on February 1, 1966.
 On July 1, 1967, Albert N. Whiting assumed the presidency.
 He served as president and chancellor of the institution.
 Among the significant developments during his service was the creation of NCCU School of Business.
 Programs in public administration and criminal justice were also launched.
 Whiting retired June 30, 1983.

 The 1969 General Assembly designated the institution as one of the State's regional universities, and the name was changed to North Carolina Central University.
 Since 1972, NCCU has been a constituent institution of the University of North Carolina system.
 On July 1, 1972, the state's four-year colleges and universities were joined to become The Consolidated University of North Carolina, with 16 individual campuses headed by a single president and governed by the University of North Carolina Board of Governors.
 However, each campus was led by a separate chancellor and a campus-specific board of trustees.

 Whiting was succeeded by LeRoy T. Walker as chancellor, followed by Tyronza R. Richmond, Julius L. Chambers (who had previously been director-counsel (chief executive) of the NAACP Legal Defense and Educational Fund), James H. Ammons, Charlie Nelms, and Debra Saunders-White in 2013.
 Saunders-White was the first woman to hold the office on a permanent basis (Donna Benson was the first woman to serve as interim chancellor of the university).
 Saunders-White took a leave of absence in 2016, then provost, Johnson O. Akinleye, was appointed as acting chancellor.
 Following her death in November 2016, Akinleye became interim chancellor.

 Johnson O. Akinleye was elected as the 12th chancellor of NCCU on June 26, 2017.
 In this position, Akinleye has worked to expand the university's academic partnerships, including new agreements with community colleges, as well as introduced a robust online, distance-education program, NCCU Online.
 He also created K-12 initiatives and implemented a security strategy to increase safety for campus constituents.

+Akinleye retired in 2024 and was succeeded by former Elizabeth City State University Chancellor Karrie G. Dixon.